citrix/citrix-mam-sdk-sample-browser-app-android-java/Readme.md

 ## Description

-This repository contains the Android Java source code for a sample browser app that uses the MAM SDKs for endpoint management.
-It does not contain the [MAM SDK](https://docs.citrix.com/en-us/mdx-toolkit/mam-sdk-overview.html) libraries themselves, which are downloaded separately.

-## Download

-The MAM SDK libraries can be downloaded from [MAM SDKs and Toolkit](https://www.citrix.com/downloads/citrix-endpoint-management/product-software/mdx-toolkit.html).
+This branch contains an empty sample browser app that has NO MAM SDK usage.

 Getting Started
 ---------------